Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 The compression works because many real systems have _structure_: states aren't random but follow patterns determined by the system's logic.
 BDDs exploit this structure through _sharing_: common subformulas are represented once and reused throughout.
+We'll see how this works in detail in the Implementation section (Section 7).

 = Preliminaries